 - Meat inspections will be conducted from 9:00 a.m. – 12:00 p.m. on Friday; the contest representative will certify that the meat begins raw.
 Meat for selling does not need to begin raw, you may bring pre-cooked or pre-marinated meats.
 Inspections will be assigned by location.

-The Salsa and Barbecue Sauce contests will be Friday night only and will be judged by KCBS rules.
-The official judging will be at 7:00 p.m. for Salsa and 7:30 p.m. for Sauce.
-Since Salsa and Sauce entries are only $15, space on the street will not be provided unless entrants pay $250 for the initial four required categories.
+The salsa and BBQ sauce contests will be Friday night only and will be judged by KCBS rules.
+The official judging will be at 7:00 p.m. for salsa and 7:30 p.m. for sauce.
+Because salsa and sauce entries are only $15, space on the street will not be provided unless entrants pay $250 for the initial four required categories.

-Registration for Salsa and Barbecue Sauce ends at Friday 10:00 a.m.
-At registration, official Barbecue Sauce and Salsa contestants will be given a 16 oz. cup which must be used to submit the salsa and/or sauce for official judging.
-Turn in times will be 7:00 p.m. for Salsa and 7:30 p.m. for Sauce.
+Registration for salsa and BBQ sauce ends at Friday 10:00 a.m.
+At registration, official BBQ sauce and salsa contestants will be given a 16 oz. cup which must be used to submit the salsa and/or sauce for official judging.
+Turn in times will be 7:00 p.m. for Salsa and 7:30 p.m. for sauce.
 Mail entries will not be accepted.
-Also, a representative must turn in the Salsa and Sauce at the required times.
+Also, a representative must turn in the salsa and sauce at the required times.
 Contest organizers will not be responsible for turning in of the samples.
-The Salsa and Barbecue Sauce awards will be given on Saturday at 4:00 p.m. with the other Barbecue awards.
+The salsa and BBQ sauce awards will be given on Saturday at 4:00 p.m. with the other BBQ awards.

-Kids Q will again be held on Friday night – the grills will be started at 4:00 p.m. and the turn in is at 6:00 p.m.
+Kids Q will again be held on Friday night – the grills will be started at 4:00 p.m. and Kids Q BBQ should be turned in at 6:00 p.m.
 Please refer to the KCBS Rules and Regulations.
 Our contest will have the 2 age groups – 10 and under and 11-15.
-We will designate an area for cooking and the contest will provide the grills.
+We will designate an area for cooking, and the contest will provide grills.
 Parents may help and presentations must be done at the cooking site.
 A parent must be present with the child during the entire cooking process.
 ANYTHING GOES in this contest so kids may prepare whatever they like.
-A complete copy of the rules will be sent to all kids who pre- register.
+A complete copy of the rules will be sent to all kids who pre-register.

-The dessert and side dish categories include any kind of dessert or side dish you can concoct- Anything Goes.
+The dessert and side dish categories include any kind of dessert or side dish you can create- Anything Goes.
 All entries must be prepared on site!
-In Dessert you can be creative as you like in the presentation to the judges – you may use any type of container for turn in.
-Desserts will be judged last, of course, at 2:30 p.m.
+In the Dessert category, you may be as creative as you like in your presentation to the judges – you may use any type of container for turn in.
+Desserts will be judged last at 2:30 p.m.
 Judges will use KCBS procedures for scoring.
-Side dishes will be judged first at 11:30 a.m., but must be submitted in the KCBS Container.
-Please collect your container at the judge’s room after 3:30pm.
-Frisco BBQ and KCBS are not responsible for and damage to your dessert containers.
+Side dishes will be judged first at 11:30 a.m., but must be submitted in the KCBS container.
+Please collect your container at the judge’s room after 3:30 p.m.
+Frisco BBQ and KCBS are not responsible for and/or damage to your dessert containers.